 Many college campuses today struggle with alcohol issues and the negative consequences associated with binge drinking.
 Prevention programs that address the dangers of increased alcohol consumption are shown to be effective in reducing those consequences by promoting protective behaviors.

 Kappa Alpha Theta is committed to providing new members with the resources and education required to foster personal excellence and set expectations associated with membership in Theta and the fraternal community.
-New member education features GreekLifeEdu, the premier online learning platform addressing the critical issues of alcohol awareness, sexual assault, and hazing.
+New member education has previously featured GreekLifeEdu, the premier online learning platform addressing the critical issues of alcohol awareness, sexual assault, and hazing.
 By leveraging the latest research and trends and incorporating multiple evidence-based learning theories, GreekLifeEdu achieves behavior change objectives and helps students practice safe decision-making.

 Alcohol Skills Training Program